Shady-shaikh/blastMoives/README.md

 # blastMoives

-A beautiful animated website for movies
+A beautiful animated website template for movies

 ## Description